Carolina Hurricanes

 Smoky Hollow

-The downtown Raleigh development confirmed on social media it will host watch parties on Tuesday, Thursday and, potentially, future games, on its 15-foot outdoor screen in The Hollow, its plaza between Johnston, Harrington and West streets.
+The downtown Raleigh development confirmed on social media it will host watch parties on its 15-foot outdoor screen in The Hollow, its plaza between Johnston, Harrington and West streets.

 Smoky Hollow encouraged fans to bring their own chairs and use rideshare services during previous watch parties.